• Can I join even if I don't plan to write any stories?

 • Why do I have to join to read the NC-17/Adult Only stories?
 Other archives don't require this.

-• How do I sign up?
+• How do I register for an account?

 • I'm trying to register, but it keeps telling me that I didn't answer the spam test correctly even though I know the answer.
 What am I doing wrong?

 ADDING A STORY

 • What do the different category, genre, and warning tags mean?